 These may be difficult questions.
-But it is very important to see the motivations for and the operations of the huge political forces which shaped the campaign and the outcome of the Referendum.
-A main reason for this may be the need to decide how to vote at the General Election of 8 June 2017.
+But it is important to see the motivations for and the operations of the huge political forces which shaped the campaign and the outcome of the Referendum with a view to the General Election of 8 June 2017.

 Road to Brexit